 Worry lines now gone from his face, Max hiked up the sleeves on his Batman

 pajamas, stabbed a waffle and grabbed the now sticky syrup bottle his brother

 That evening I was on alert, but no little voice called out.
 The next morning

-I gave him a hopeful nod, not wanting to discourage him.
+I gave him a hopeful nod, not wanting to discourage.
+After a difficult week

 Three nights later, just before I drifted off to sleep, I heard a loud